|Download my résumé as a Word compressed zip file and Adobe Acrobat. Need computer help? Book now to resolve most computer issues.

-A companion page on where to buy used and refurbished Macs is also on
+A companion page on where to buy used and refurbished Macs is also on this website.
+Identifying your Mac is covered by a tip I wrote on Apple Support Communities.

-this website.
 Here are tips for selling:

 - Deauthorize your music store account for machines you are about to sell.
 See Apple Article 93014 to learn how.